iamkd20/privacy-policy/index.md

 ---

 ## 6. Retention and Deletion
-- **Retention:** We retain data only for as long as the App is installed or as long as needed for Cloud Sync functionality.
+- **Retention:** We retain data only for as long as you maintain an active account or as long as needed for Cloud Sync functionality.
-- **Deletion:** Once you delete your data from the device and clear the Pairing Code, no records remain on any system.
+- **Deletion:** You can delete your account and all associated personal info from the App settings.
+Once you delete your account or local data, records are permanently removed from our systems.

 ---